Ever wondered what they mean by ‘Long Term Insurance’ and ‘Short Term Insurance’?

 The items currently insured are a BMW (his vehicle), some couches, a fridge, television sets, crockery and cutlery (household contents).
 Are we agreed on the fact that we’re not talking about someone’s life here?
 This type of cover is going to fall under the short term insurance category.

-Tell us about it by leaving a comment as a guest below
+Tell us about it by leaving a comment as a guest below.

 Do you need any assistance with your financial planning or insurance?
-Drop us a line and we will get back to you.

 The InsuranceFundi Team